narawut9/Openweather-s-API-Function-Daily/README.md

 # Weather Daily Summarize Pipeline
-Extarct hourly weather data from OpenWeather APYI, transfrom to daily summary,  and insert into PostgreSQL database.
+Extarct hourly weather data from OpenWeather API, transfrom to daily summary,  and insert into PostgreSQL database.

 ---